How to Create a Nested Formula in Excel (3 Easy Examples)

 When a function stays inside another function and acts as one of the arguments; then it is called a nested formula.
 Nested formulas are useful to avoid step-by-step calculations, and it is helpful to make calculations in one step rather than making a number of calculations to get to our expected answer.

-3 Examples to Create Nested Formula in Excel
+How to Create a Nested Formula in Excel: 3 Easy Examples

 In the following dataset, you can see the Name and Score columns.
 Using this dataset, we will go through 3 easy examples to create a nested formula in Excel.
 Here, we used Microsoft Excel 365.
 You can use any available Excel version.